mattleaverton/website-tools/content/projects/electronics/sonic-screwdriver.md

 Minimal time to spare left me with around the house scrounging for parts.
 A highlighter wrapped in foil for the body, a tube from a ballpoint pin, a blue decorative jewel from a craft store, [hand moldable plastic](https://web.archive.org/web/20110330045431/https://www.inventables.com/technologies/hand-moldable-plastic){: target=_blank}
-from an investigative order from Inventables, and a 9V battery for power
+from an investigative order from Inventables, and a 9V battery for power made for the case - assembled with a generous helping of hot glue.

 Thanks to my high school employer [Accent Engineering](https://web.archive.org/web/20211201205101/http://aeandl.com/){: target=_blank}, I had a decently stocked parts cabinet.
-In short order I had a few 555 timers, a piezo buzzer, and enough passives to build an [Atari Punk Console Synth](https://www.jameco.com/Jameco/workshop/DIY/atari-punk-console.html){: target=_blank} that could
+In short order I had a few 555 timers, a piezo buzzer, and enough passives to build an [Atari Punk Console Synth](https://www.jameco.com/Jameco/workshop/DIY/atari-punk-console.html){: target=_blank} that sounded nicely like a sonic screwdriver.

 ![](/images/apc-synth.png){: .image-process-inline}

+I dremeled out space for a button in the side of the highlighter case, then crammed the electronics inside.
+I enveloped the 9V battery in moldable plastic and stuck it onto the tail end of the assembly to make a perfectly serviceable Sonic Screwdriver.